SIOSlab/DoS/README.md

 - ```path``` -> string for path to save figure as pdf to disk (optional) (e.g., '.../DoS.pdf')

 ##### ```plot_nplan```
-Plots the depth of search convolved with occurrence rates as a filled contour plot with contour lines
+Plots the depth of search convolved with occurrence rates as a filled contour plot with contour lines (color in log scale)

 Args:
 - ```targ``` -> string indicating which key to access from depth of search result dictionary (e.g., 'Mstars')